Aetherinox/ssl-cert-generator/README.md

 ## Authentication Authority
 These certs / keys can be utilized for things such as SSH authentication.
 They are ready to be imported into a security device such as a Yubikey, and will typically go into `Slot 9A`.
 This can be achieved by using the [Yubikey Manager](https://www.yubico.com/support/download/yubikey-manager/) application

-The Authenication certs are not restricted in their usage permissions and are left blank.
+The authentication certs are not restricted in their usage permissions and are left blank.
 To assign certain usages to these certs, edit the `rootCA.cnf` file and define the desired usages.

 ```ini
 [ x509_9a_master ]